jennguyen1/nhuyhoa/_posts/2015-07-25-Regular-Expressions.md

 **(...)**

 The metacharacters `(...)` are very useful in replacing strings.
 When wrapped around a string, it "remembers" the matched pattern.
-Then when specifying the replacement, it allows us to refer to the matched pattern by using `"\n"` where n refers to the nth wrapped expression.
+Then when specifying the replacement, it allows us to refer to the matched pattern by using `\n` where n refers to the nth wrapped expression.

-We can look at this example in R
+We can look at this example in R:

 {% highlight r %}
 x <- "Flintstone,Fred  *111-222-3333 fflinstone@gmail.com crane operator"